keepaliveit-staging/staging.keepaliveit.co.uk/_pages/jobs.markdown

             A workstation of your choice
         </div>
         <div>
             Windows or Mac?
-Your choice.
+As an I.T engineer, we know it can be a hard choice.
 We supply every new employee with a Windows Laptop, or a Android Phone.
         </div>
     </li>